Zephyr-8/CS550/readme.txt

+THIS IS A SIMPLE SHELL.

+FEATURE: pipe, redirection, illegal command detection.

 two bugs for this shell:

 1.for redirection, if the input/output file doesn't exist. the program will report an error instead of creating a file and execute the command.（but if the file already exists,it works successfully)